OjeOH/Active-Directory/01-active-directory-foundations/README.md

-# 01 — Active Directory Foundations
+# Active Directory Foundations

-> *Lab 1 · INFO 8461 · Windows Infrastructure and Security*
+> * Windows Infrastructure and Security*

 ---

 ## 🎯 The Mission

 Every enterprise Windows environment begins with one critical decision: **setting up the Domain Controller**.
-This lab was my first hands-on encounter with that foundational task — building a working Active Directory domain from a blank Windows Server 2019 VM, then expanding it by joining member servers.
+This lab depicts the first process with that foundational task, building a working Active Directory domain from a blank Windows Server 2019 VM, then expanding it by joining member servers.

 Think of this as laying the concrete slab that every other lab in this portfolio stands on.